15 Reasons Why I Love Living in Manila

-Lelania Van De Berg is an ex-pat who moved to the Philippines last summer with her husband of twenty-one years, and daughter.
-After living abroad for over 15 years, she knows a thing or two about discovering the pulse of a city.
-Here are her favorite insider experiences to Metro Manila:
+Lelania Van De Berg is an ex-pat who moved to the Philippines last summer with her husband of twenty-one years and daughter.
+After living abroad for over 15 years, she knows a thing or two about uncovering the pulse of a city.
+Here are her favorite insider experiences in Metro Manila:

 1. Fresh Buco Juice